mist64/geos/README.md

 * `cbmfiles`: The [cbmfiles.com](http://www.cbmfiles.com/) version.
 It starts out with a different date, and has some variables in the kernel pre-filled.
 * `gateway`: The patched KERNEL shipped by gateWay 2.51.
 It contains a slightly modified BSW font, has the `Panic` code replaced with code to swap the disk driver on a RESTORE press, and it loads `GATEWAY` instead of `DESK TOP` as the shell.
 * `wheels`: The Wheels 64 variant.
 It is heavily patched, optimized for size and speed, and contains additional features.
 It requires a RAM extension.
 The current version compiles into the same binary, but won't actually run because of missing boot code.
 More work is needed here.
+* `bsw128`: Berkeley Softworks GEOS 128 2.0 variant, i.e. GEOS for C128 with 128 KB RAM and VDC 640px width support.
+This needs some more work to actually boot.
 * `custom`: See below.

 You can build a specific variant like this: